LEGENDARY-KING/PDF-Viewer-Bot/README.md

+Holy shit this got famous,,, the bot may be offline coz i see some security concerns and i need to rewrite the code, This code will be almost completely rewritten soon

 Read PDFs directly on discord.
 No hassle
 No need to download it and just forget where you downloaded it, Just enter the URL and boom the PDF is there.